 - Jarred items: capers, kalamata olives, artichoke hearts

-Pantry: They say that when you grocery shop, you should avoid the aisles, and stick to the perimeter… Well, this is all the aisle stuff.
+Pantry: They say that when you grocery shop, you should avoid the center aisles, and stick to the perimeter… Well, this is all the aisle stuff.
 All things considering, I think it’s mostly pretty healthy.
-I really try to prepare the pantry items with as much fresh produce as possible.
-I also try to avoid the heavily processed food at all cost.

 - Balsamic vinegar